What is the APsystems microinverter?

 What product training does APsystems offer?

-APsystems conducts training webinars on the first and third Wednesday of every month from 8:00 a.m.
+APsystems conducts training webinars every week from 8:00 a.m.
 PST to 10:00 a.m.
 PST.
-To register for training, email firstname.lastname@example.org.
+Go to our training page to select a webinar and register.
 Also, APsystems has a training video on the YC500 and ECU available here.
 Additionally, APsystems offers regional installer training through participating distributors.
 Visit the APsystems partner page here and contact an authorized APsystems distributor to find out when their next APsystems product training is.

 My ECU seems to be stuck in the “Searching” mode.
 Can you tell me why?